Chapter 16: Learning from the prophets

 Before considering the lessons we can learn from the prophets of the Bible and modern-day applications and implications, I would again re-iterate, I am not a prophet and I cannot claim to have had visions and dreams and, while I seek to be accountable, I do not have a wide circle putting me on any pedestal – often the opposite is the case.
 My best claim to having any credibility is what I write is based on a prayerful consideration of the Word of God (the Bible), which I have been studying regularly since I was a child, testing against the words of others, especially of good spiritual standing (some who afford me opportunity to teach and preach), and the ancient creeds of the church, mindful of a tendency which most of us have to gravitate to those who happen to share our views; and what I believe the Lord has laid on my heart.
 Perhaps more controversially, as part of my watchman remit, I do check out what is going on the world and have a certain disdain for mainstream news because of untruthfulness, and this begs the question of where we look, to find truth, other than, of course, the Bible?

-I invite those reading my book to check out what I have written thus far against the Bible.
+I invite those reading my book to check out what I have written thus far against the Bible, putting aside what doesn’t.
 I make no attempt to predict the future and my focus in this book at least is on what the Prophets of the Bible have said and written.
 But as a watchman of what is going on in the world around me, I take this into account what is happening when we come to applying the lessons we have learned.
 What I write here, and even more openly in my other writings, is as a result of “test and weigh”, “watch and pray”, mindful a watchman’s job is to warn and not seek popularity.
 If I have a role model, it is children of Issachar “which were men that had understanding of the times, to know what Israel ought to do” 1Chronicles 12:32.
-I counsel that more important than having a right view on the prophetic is to have a right relationship with God.
-While both breathing in and breathing out is essential for human life so is both studying the Word (breathe in) and praying to the Lord (breathe out) essential for spiritual life.
+I counsel that more important than having a right view on the prophetic is to have a right relationship with God and His people.
+While breathing in and breathing out is essential for human life so is both studying the Word (breathe in) and praying to the Lord (breathe out) essential for spiritual life.

 I now come to my most controversial argument (possibly) in this whole book.
-I intimated earlier, some church leaders neglect and even reject prophecy and some claim a prophetic anointing, claiming things that might put them in a similar false prophet category as we have discovered was the case in the time of Isaiah, Jeremiah and Ezekiel.
+I intimated earlier, some church leaders neglect and reject prophecy and some, notably “prosperity preachers”, claim a prophetic anointing, claiming things that might put them in a similar false prophet category as we have discovered was the case in the time of Isaiah, Jeremiah and Ezekiel.
 Those who are the true prophets may then be rejected.
-I suspect also the climate in many churches will anyway discourage prophesying The question is what is the Lord saying and if we don’t know, how can we find out, and what should we be pursuing and what should we let lie as previous generations of spiritual giants have done?
-After all, our job includes such things as praying without ceasing, loving God and our neighbour, playing our part in the Body of Christ (a challenge often given the state of the church), being salt and light, being His witness to the utmost ends of the earth.
-In that alone there is enough to keep us occupied without having to respond to the bombshells that drop on us, it would seem, on a now daily basis.
+I suspect, also the climate in many churches will anyway discourage prophesying.
+The question is what is the Lord saying and if we don’t know, how can we find out, and what should we be pursuing and what should we let lie as previous generations of spiritual giants have done?
+After all, our job includes such things as praying without ceasing, loving God and our neighbour, playing our part in the Body of Christ (a challenge often given the state of the church), being salt and light, being His witness to the uttermost ends of the earth.
+In that alone, there is enough to keep us occupied without having to try and respond to the bombshells that drop on us, it would seem, on a now daily basis.

 I would like to finish with a final word of wisdom: my hope is for readers to check out themselves the prophets and to love more deeply the one prophets prophesied on behalf of… THE END … or at least the end of the beginning … but new thoughts keep swirling around in my head.
 Before I do close, I would like to share a light bulb moment (actually there have been several, but this one is particularly pertinent) and then some final personal thoughts and a prayer!

-It came when I was researching Hosea, although it could just have easily been the case with a number of the other prophets.
-So this was the scenario and it got me thinking about my own country, Great Britain, and the USA, a country I am following on the basis that what happens in the USA will have a significant impact on the rest of the world.
-Idolatry (tick), pride (tick), false prophets and bad leaders (tick), child sacrifice (tick – we abort babies), sham religion (tick), intolerance of righteousness (tick), social injustice (tick), breakdown in law and order (tick), haves and have nots (tick).
-Soon after Hosea prophesied, judgment came to them who ignored his warning in the form of Assyrian captivity.
+It came when I was researching Hosea, although it could just have easily been the case with other prophets, like his contemporaries Amos and Micah, who saw similar.
+This was the scenario and it got me thinking about similarities in my own country, Great Britain, and the USA, a country I am following on the basis that what happens there will have a significant impact on the rest of the world.
+Idolatry (tick), pride (tick), false prophets and false teachers (tick), bad and foolish leaders (tick), unwise foreign alliances (tick), child sacrifice (tick – we abort babies), sham religion (tick), intolerance of righteousness (tick), trust in riches (tick), social injustice (tick), judicial corruption (tick), breakdown in law and order (tick), haves and have nots (tick).
+Soon after Hosea prophesied, judgment came to Israel, having ignored his warning, in the form of Assyrian captivity.
 But there is a difference, in Israel’s case religion and the nation were intrinsically linked because of the covenant relationship it had with God.
-Yet, it might be argued, both Britain and America have enjoyed a measure of God’s blessing because it has in the past, to an extent, followed God’s laws and there were godly people, but blessing will be withheld as it goes further away from those laws.
+Yet, it might be argued, both Britain and America have enjoyed a measure of God’s blessing because it has in the past, at least to an extent, followed God’s laws and there were godly people, but blessing will be withheld as it goes further away from those laws.
 While there is a case for a Jonah type proclamation to get the people to repent, the message should be directed firstly to the church.
 After all, “the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?”
 1Peter 4:17.

 Before considering the Church and the place of the prophetic, I want to make my final point.
 When I began the project (to write this book) back at the start of the year (2020), I had little inkling concerning the momentous events that would transpire, and we are not out of the woods yet.
 I wrote my Preface, setting out my store, at the start, not realising how big an undertaking the project would be and what was about to happen in the world.
 As I write, we are coming out of an unprecedented (in my lifetime) period of (over three months) lockdown due to Covid-19 and we are still a long way from getting back to normal (whatever that is and besides many are talking about a new ‘normal’).
 There is a lot else that can be said but this is not the place.
 There is no doubt what has happened has had a devastating effect on life and also impacts the prophetic.
 From a personal perspective, it has been a great opportunity to write with minimal disturbance and, given what is happening, the subject matter appears as relevant as ever.